monsoonmaelstrom/book2/book2.md

 “I know, but she was my mess.”

-“She was as much my mess as yours,” Davy says.
+“She was as much my mess as yours,” Davy replies.

 “Maybe,” I shrug.
 “Maybe not.”

-“You were right,” Davy says.
+“You were right,” Davy comments.

 “About what?”